 I am always after a good story.
+That means chasing the occasional Wild Duck.
 I ask a lot of how’d you do that? questions — in a variety of languages.
-And, lately I carry around with me a fancy mike and audio recorder.
+Lately, I carry around with me a fancy mike and audio recorder.
+And I’m pleased to announce a documentary film that I wrote, co-produced and co-shot (my portion with a GoPro) about former child miners in the DR Congo will be unspooled in October, 2015 in Rome.
+(Contact me if you’d like me to present it in your city.)

 I have worked in newsrooms across the United States and Europe as a reporter, columnist and editor.
 Start-ups, you could say, are my thing.
 I’ve co-launched blogs and columns for The Times of London, Slate.com’s The Big Money and Bloomberg Businessweek, to name a few.
 In January, 2013, I started the “Very Near Future” column for Bloomberg BusinessWeek dedicated to innovation, disruption, change.
 Continuing with this theme of innovation, I am part of a small team of journalists that launched in January, 2015, the Wild Ducks podcast, backed by IBM.
 You can check it out here: